-Bake it Till You Make it (BITYMI) is an organization dedicated to destigmatizing mental illness, normalizing mental health conversation and promoting authentic healing and recovery.
+Bake it Till You Make it (BITYMI) is a community based LLC dedicated to destigmatizing mental illness, normalizing mental health conversation and promoting authentic healing and recovery.
 We seek to connect people through food, making “difficult conversation” more palatable, natural and in turn, common place.

 Bake it Till You Make It uses three strategies to achieve this mission: (I) Creation, (II) Connection & (III) Community.